Power amplifier classes: Class D

 Another advantage of the class-D amplifier is that it can operate from a digital signal source without requiring a digital-to-analog converter (DAC) to convert the signal to analog form first.
-If the signal source is in digital form, such as in a digital media player or computer sound card, the digital circuitry can convert the binary digital signal directly to a pulse-width modulation signal that is applied to the amplifier, simplifying the circuitry considerably.
+If the signal source is in digital form, such as in a digital media player or computer sound card, the digital circuitry can convert the binary digital signal directly to a pulse-width modulation signal that is applied to the amplifier, simplifying the circuitry considerably and reducing opportunities for noise ingress.

 A class-D amplifier with moderate output power can be constructed using regular CMOS logic process, making it suitable for integration with other types of digital circuitry.
 Thus it is commonly found in System-on-Chips with integrated audio when the amplifier shares a die with the main processor or DSP.

 While class-D amplifiers are widely used to control motors, they are also used as power amplifiers.
 Though if the signal is not already in a pulse modulated format prior to amplification, it must first be converted, which may require additional circuitry.
 Switching power supplies have even been modified into crude class-D amplifiers (though typically these only reproduce low-frequencies with acceptable accuracy).

-High-quality class-D audio power amplifiers have now appeared on the market.
-Dynamic range of 118dB in a high-end consumer product was seen in the year 2009.
-Most, however, remain closer to 100dB dynamic range at this time [2022] due to practical cost considerations.
-These designs have been said to rival traditional AB amplifiers in terms of quality.
+High-quality class-D audio power amplifiers are readily available on the market.
+Dynamic range of 118 dB in a high-end consumer product was seen in the year 2009.
+Most, however, remain closer to 100 dB dynamic range at this time [2022] due to practical cost considerations.
+These designs have been said to rival traditional class A and AB amplifiers in terms of quality.
 An early use of class-D amplifiers was high-power subwoofer amplifiers in cars.
 Because subwoofers are generally limited to a bandwidth of no higher than 150 Hz, switching speed for the amplifier does not have to be as high as for a full range amplifier, allowing simpler designs.
 Class-D amplifiers for driving subwoofers are relatively inexpensive in comparison to class-AB amplifiers.

 The letter D used to designate this amplifier class is simply the next letter after C and, although occasionally used as such, does not stand for digital.
 Class-D and class-E amplifiers are sometimes mistakenly described as "digital" because the output waveform superficially resembles a pulse-train of digital symbols, but a class-D amplifier merely converts an input waveform into a continuously pulse-width modulated analog signal.
 (A digital waveform would be pulse-code modulated.)